Bottle feeding - feeding your baby with formula

 - Hold your baby while feeding.

 - Your baby should be able to look at you during feeds.
-It's a good idea to swap the sides you feed your baby from at each feed.
+It's a good idea to swap the sides you feed your baby with each feed.

 - Babies who are not held while feeding also have a higher chance of choking, getting tooth decay or ear infections.